-Always check the cartridge, including the rubber plunger (stopper).
-Do not use it if any damage is seen or if there is a gap between the plunger and the white label band.

-If you note any of the above, return your Penfill® to your pharmacist - do not use your Penfill®.
+Always check the cartridge, including the rubber plunger (stopper) at the bottom of the cartridge.
+Do not use it if any damage is seen or if the rubber plunger has been drawn above the white label band at the bottom of the cartridge.
+This could be a result of an insulin leakage.
+If you suspect that the cartridge is damaged, return your Penfill® to your pharmacist - do not use your Penfill®.